FarFromLittle/Questline/ReadMe.md

 A questline consists of one or more objectives.
 Progress moves from one objective to the next until it's complete.

+[AddObjective()](api.html#public-methods-addobjective) first requires one of the objective types.
+The rest of the parameters are dependant on the type of objective being added.

 ``` lua
 myQuest:AddObjective(objType, ...any)
 ```

-The first parameter refers to one of the objective types.
-The rest are dependant on the type of objective being added.

 There are a total five objective types.